vishnoex/api-buku-pintar/README.md

 - Repository interfaces and implementations are separated
 - Use cases handle specific business operations
 - Payment service handles only payment-related business logic
+- OAuth2 service handles only OAuth2 authentication flows

 ### Open/Closed Principle (OCP)
 - Repository interfaces allow for different implementations without modifying existing code
 - Service interfaces enable extending functionality through new implementations
 - Middleware system allows adding new authentication methods without changing existing code
 - Payment gateway integration can be extended to support other providers
+- OAuth2 service can be extended to support additional providers

 ### Liskov Substitution Principle (LSP)
 - Repository implementations are interchangeable as long as they satisfy the interface
 - Service implementations can be swapped without affecting the rest of the system
 - HTTP handlers can be replaced with different implementations while maintaining the same contract
 - Payment service implementations can be swapped for different payment gateways
+- OAuth2 providers can be swapped without affecting the authentication flow

 ### Interface Segregation Principle (ISP)
 - Small, focused interfaces for repositories and services
 - Separate interfaces for different types of operations
 - Clients only depend on the interfaces they use
 - Payment repository and service interfaces are focused on payment operations
+- OAuth2 service interface is focused on OAuth2 operations

 ### Dependency Inversion Principle (DIP)
 - High-level modules (use cases) depend on abstractions